ITenthusiasm/custom-elements/src/Combobox/docs/select-enhancer.md

 </form>
 ```

 > Note: Even non-standard attributes will be copied over from the `<select>` element to the `<combobox-field>` element.
-This means, for example, that you can place the [`filter`](./combobox-field.md#attributes-filter) attribute on the `<select>` element to cause the corresponding `<combobox-field>` element to be initialized in Filter Mode.
+This means, for example, that you can place the [`filter`](./combobox-field.md#attributes-filter) attribute on the `<select>` element to cause the generated `<combobox-field>` element to be initialized in Filter Mode.

-This makes `Select Enhancing Mode` ideal for two reasons:

-1. **Simplicity**: All you have to do is wrap each of your `<select>` elements with their own `<select-enhancer>` elements.
-This makes it very easy to integrate the component into an already-existing application.
-2. **Progressive Enhancement**: If your users have JS disabled (or they otherwise [lack access to it](https://www.kryogenix.org/code/browser/everyonehasjs.html)), then they will still be able to use your forms because you'll be rendering regular `<select>` elements on initial page load. _Remember: `<select>` elements don't need JS to work properly_.
+`Select Enhancing Mode` is ideal if you want to [progressively enhance](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) a server-rendered application.
+If your users have JS disabled (or they otherwise [lack access to it](https://www.kryogenix.org/code/browser/everyonehasjs.html)), then they will still be able to use your forms because you'll be rendering regular `<select>` elements on initial page load. _Remember: `<select>` elements don't need JS to work properly_.

-The only caveat here is that you'll want to style your `<select>` elements to look like the `Combobox` component if you use this mode.
+The only caveat here is that you'll want to style your `<select>` element(s) to look like the `Combobox` component if you use this mode.
 That way, users with slower devices or weaker internet connections won't see a [Flash of Unstyled Content](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) (so to speak) when the component is first mounted to the DOM.
 (Practically speaking, this is unlikely to be a real concern for your app.)

 ### 2&rpar; `Manual Setup Mode`